galaxypi/galaxy-design/docs/git-lfs.md

 open .gitattributes
 ```

-Copy the following list, paste them into the .gitattributes file, then save and close the file.
+Copy the tracking list below, paste it into .gitattributes, save and close the file.

 ```
 *.psd filter=lfs diff=lfs merge=lfs -text